o3de/o3de.org/content/docs/userguide/animation-intro.md

 ---
-description: ' The following topics will guide you through character animation, visual effects, and cinematic animation in &ALY;. '
+description: ' The following topics will guide you through character animation, visual effects, and cinematic animation in Lumberyard. '
-title: Actor and effects animation in &ALY;
+title: Actor and effects animation in Lumberyard
 ---
 # Actor and effects animation in Lumberyard {#animation-intro}